 - Dark matter is a type of matter hypothesized in astronomy and cosmology to account for a large part of the mass that appears to be missing from the universe.

-- Dark matter cannot be seen directly with telescopes; evidently it neither emits nor absorbs light or other electromagnetic radiation at any significant level.
-Dark Matter is not exactly black hole.
+- Dark matter cannot be seen directly with telescopes; evidently, it neither emits nor absorbs light or other electromagnetic radiation at any significant level.
+Dark Matter is not exactly a black hole.